plinker-rpc/development/README.md

 Bash scripts have been added to automate this, do not do it manually.

- - `bash ./commit.sh "A really informative commit message, and not just ."`
+ - `bash ./commit.sh "A really informative commit message."`

 The above 1 liner will ask: